 Either type of box can offer zone comfort and energy savings if the proper controls are installed.
 Secondly, if they have the appropriate programming for the sequence of operation.
 Additionally, the system needs to be properly balanced and calibrated.
-All that being assumed, let’s look at a sequence of operation for a DDC controlled VAV box.
+All that being assumed, let’s look at a sequence of operations for a DDC-controlled VAV box.
 We start at the thermostat which is reading the zone temperature.

 If the zone temperature is too cold the DDC backs down on the damper.
 The damper allows air from the primary source (VAV AHU) to feed the zone.
-Depending if the box is parallel or series then the blower fan kicks on.
+Depending on if the box is parallel or series then the blower fan kicks on.
 This allows air from the plenum (or above the ceiling) to be redistributed into the zone (this air is usually warmer than the primary air supply).
 If the zone temp continues to drop then DDC will close the damper to minimum position (not closed but an engineered rate of CFM minimum flow) maximizing the use of warmer plenum air and activate electric or hydronic heat.

 Additionally, in the background, the zone controller is sending a heat request back through the network to the AHU equipment controller.
-As long as the equipment controllers (which is receiving input back from all the zone controllers) does not have any requests for cooling then it should adjust the Supply Air Temperature set point up (with the proper programming).
+As long as the equipment controllers (which are receiving input back from all the zone controllers) do not have any requests for cooling then it should adjust the Supply Air Temperature set point up (with the proper programming).
 This prevents the compressors (or chilled water valves from opening) from cycling using unnecessary energy.
 Additionally, as more zones call for heat and their particular dampers begin closing, the static pressure will rise.

 Through DDC, the variable frequency drives should slow the speed of the AHU blower allowing the static pressure to settle at a predetermined pressure.
-This application uses only the amount of energy necessary to keep the zones satisfied and is far better than systems which used to run flat out with little control.
+This application uses only the amount of energy necessary to keep the zones satisfied and is far better than systems that used to run flat out with little control.
 Note that some systems do not have variable frequency drives to control static pressure but use vortex dampers on the blowers.